AdamToczko/Page-in-React/README.md

-I am taking this basic static page https://github.com/AdamToczko/Page1 and changing it to react app adding functionalities
+I am taking this basic static page https://github.com/AdamToczko/Page1 and changing it to react app then adding new functionalities along the way and testing new features

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).